ArtemKorchunov/course3/README.md

 <br />

-**Koa REST API Boilerplate** is a highly opinionated boilerplate template for building RESTful API application with Koa.
+**Koa REST API project** is a highly opinionated boilerplate template for building RESTful API application with Koa.

-This boilerplate include the following features:
+This profject include the following features:

 - Log rotation and log management using [Bunyan](https://github.com/trentm/node-bunyan)
 - A super small and optimized [Docker](https://www.docker.com/) image based on Alpine image